Building Comprehensive Mental Health & Psychosocial Support Services

 International Medical Corps is one of the few global emergency response organizations with the capacity to address the immediate psychosocial needs of communities struck by disaster and to help those with preexisting mental disorders.

-International Medical Corps has extensive experience in training and building capacity of professionals—including general healthcare workers, social workers and psychologists—to provide more-specialized services at the community level.
+International Medical Corps has extensive experience in training and building the capacity of professionals—including general healthcare workers, social workers and psychologists—to provide more-specialized services at the community level.
 We support mental health services at all levels of care.
 Raising awareness of the principles of psychological first aid (PFA) among staff and volunteers responding to crisis is an integral part of our emergency response.
-Integrating mental health into primary healthcare (PHC) to expand access to quality mental health care services in humanitarian settings is another cornerstone of International Medical Corps programming.
-For the longer term, we support the development of national mental health care policies and work to boost capacity of local organizations to provide mental health and psychosocial support services.
+Integrating mental health into primary healthcare, to expand access to quality mental health services in humanitarian settings, is another cornerstone of International Medical Corps’ programming.
+For the longer term, we support the development of national mental health care policies and work to boost capacity of local organizations to provide MHPSS services.

 Our Response